-- 6.2 Recent New Zealand data and experience indicates that the impact of weathertightness problems in monolithic clad houses can be minimised if good and effective design and construction practices are followed. - 6.3 The installation of exterior cladding to manufacturer's specifications and to accepted good trade practice is a fundamental requirement to ensure good weathertightness performance. - 6.4 The next priority is to reduce the ability of moisture to get through the cladding by utilising design measures that minimise the effects of the rain impacting on the walls: - 6.5 The main areas for consideration are:

-- Data shows a strong relationship between the width of the eaves and the incidence of wall leaks.
+- 6.2 Recent New Zealand data and experience indicates that the impact of weathertightness problems in monolithic clad houses can be minimised if good and effective design and construction practices are followed. - 6.3 The installation of exterior cladding to manufacturer's specifications and to accepted good trade practice is a fundamental requirement to ensure good weathertightness performance. - 6.4 The next priority is to reduce the ability of moisture to get through the cladding by utilising design measures that minimise the effects of the rain impacting on the walls: - 6.5 The main areas for consideration are: - Data shows a strong relationship between the width of the eaves and the incidence of wall leaks.
 An effective deflection mechanism, such as eaves greater than 600 mm wide, has been shown by Canadian data to manage more than 90% of rain incidents; - While most reported leaks are substantially caused by defects in the cladding that require little or no wind pressure differential, the Authority believes that homes in high and very high wind zones (as defined by NZS 3604) are likely to experience wind pressure differentials and thus a higher risk of water ingress; - Taller buildings result in an effective increase in the catchment area of the wall.
-Available data suggests a clear correlation between higher number of storeys and an increased incidence of leaking; - Complex roofs and overall envelope shapes where the roofs frequently intersect with the walls on upper floors create opportunities for leaks to directly penetrate into the wall; and - Recent data also shows that decks and balconies that are exposed in plan and/or cantilevered out from the external walls are the most frequent location for water leaks. - 6.6 Any likely penetration of moisture through the cladding can then be addressed by a combination of effective drainage, ventilation of the drainage cavity and moisture tolerance in the external wall framing timber.
+Available data suggests a clear correlation between higher number of storeys and an increased incidence of leaking; - Complex roofs and overall envelope shapes where the roofs frequently intersect with the walls on upper floors create opportunities for leaks to directly penetrate into the wall; and - Recent data also shows that decks and balconies that are exposed in plan and/or cantilevered out from the external walls are the most frequent location for water leaks.

+- 6.6 Any likely penetration of moisture through the cladding can then be addressed by a combination of effective drainage, ventilation of the drainage cavity and moisture tolerance in the external wall framing timber.
 These factors being: - The structure should allow water that has penetrated the cladding to drain out as quickly as possible.
 The Authority believes that generally a drainage cavity should be provided behind the outer cladding barrier in monolithic construction; - The design of the outer walls should allow walls to dry to the outside once moisture penetrates the cladding and the moisture barrier.
 If walls do not dry, decay fungi can become established in as little as 3 months.
-Until scientific data on the optimum depth and configuration of the ventilation mechanism in New Zealand conditions is available, the Authority believes that the drainage cavity should be not less than 20 mm deep; and - The external walls should have some degree of decay resistance or moisture tolerance to allow for situations when moisture circumvents the cladding and moisture barriers and moisture levels in the timber rise to more than 18%. - 6.7 In relation to these characteristics, the Authority finds that this house: - Has eaves that are generally 300 mm wide and that are considered to be only moderately effective in shielding the cladding; - Has a parapet on two of the upper walls that provides no shielding to the cladding. - Is in a medium wind zone; - Is constructed to two levels, with the cladding generally fixed at the upper level; - Has several wall/roof intersections and has an overall envelope that is relatively complex in shape; - Has no decks or balconies, but does have a small roof over the front entrance;

-- Has flashings over the window heads; - Has face-fixed cladding with no drainage cavity; and - Has external walls constructed from LOSP H1 Plus-treated timber, which is a moderately effective treatment for delaying the onset of decay.
+Until scientific data on the optimum depth and configuration of the ventilation mechanism in New Zealand conditions is available, the Authority believes that the drainage cavity should be not less than 20 mm deep; and - The external walls should have some degree of decay resistance or moisture tolerance to allow for situations when moisture circumvents the cladding and moisture barriers and moisture levels in the timber rise to more than 18%. - 6.7 In relation to these characteristics, the Authority finds that this house: - Has eaves that are generally 300 mm wide and that are considered to be only moderately effective in shielding the cladding; - Is in a medium wind zone; - Is constructed to two levels, with the cladding generally fixed at the upper level; - Has several wall/roof intersections and has an overall envelope that is relatively complex in shape; - Has no decks or balconies; - Has face-fixed cladding with no drainage cavity; and - Has external walls constructed from LOSP H1 Plus-treated timber, which is a moderately effective treatment for delaying the onset of decay and H3 treated bottom plates which is effective against decay.